beep-projects/SystaPi/helpers/homeassistant/README.md

 ## Prerequisites

 *   A running [Home Assistant](https://www.home-assistant.io/) instance.
-I use [HAcorePi](https://github.com/beep-projects/HAcorePi) for this, wich is a Home Assistant Core installation.
+I use [HAcorePi](https://github.com/beep-projects/HAcorePi) for this, which is a Home Assistant Core installation.
 You will have to adapt the information on this page to match your type of installation.
 *   A running [SystaPi](../../README.md) instance that is accessible from your Home Assistant instance.

 ## Using the example files